 “OK, let’s get started.”

 “Your honor, Attorney General Della Baxter, and State’s Attorney Mathilda Ling for the prosecution.
-We are here today to decide bail for the person colloquially known only as the Chicago Angel.”
+Today, we are here to decide bail for the person colloquially known only as the Chicago Angel.”

 Baxter pointed to somebody at the back of the room, and shortly after that, two policemen escorted the handcuffed Angel into the courtroom.
-As she passed the spectator area, people started murmuring about how tall she is.
+As she passed the spectator area, people started murmuring about how tall she was.

 “Jesus, she’s beautiful,” whispered one of the reporters as the Angel passed by.

-Once Angel sat next to the Merricks, the Judge said: “Remove her handcuffs.”
+Once Angel sat next to the Merricks, the Judge spoke up.
+“Remove her handcuffs.”

 “We don’t think that’s a good idea, your Honor,” Ling said.

-“I said remove her handcuffs,” Hoffenberg insisted.
+“I said remove her handcuffs.”

-One of the policemen who brought her in unsnapped her cuffs.
-Judge Hoffenberg peered at the Merricks and said: “Defense?”
+One of the police officers who brought her in unsnapped her cuffs.
+Judge Hoffenberg peered at the Merricks.

+“Defense?”

-“Your Honor, John Merrick, and Veronica Merrick Fieldstone for the defense.”
+“Your Honor, John Merrick and Veronica Merrick Fieldstone for the defense.”

 “Counselor, does your client have a name?”